eminwux/sbsh/README.md

 ## How sbsh Differs from screen and tmux

 sbsh is designed for environment management and team collaboration.
-Key differences: declarative YAML profiles (not dotfiles), built-in discovery and multi-attach, lifecycle hooks, and terminals that survive supervisor crashes. → See [docs/comparison.md](docs/comparison.md) for detailed comparison.
+Key differences: declarative YAML profiles (not dotfiles), built-in discovery and multi-attach, lifecycle hooks, and terminals that survive supervisor crashes.

+Unlike tmux or screen, sbsh has no central server or daemon process.
+Each terminal runs as an independent process with its own lightweight supervisor, so failures are isolated and do not affect other terminals.

+→ See [docs/comparison.md](docs/comparison.md) for detailed comparison.

 ## Why sbsh Exists